Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Sirrush/Firedust-Gathering Practice.md

 Prerequisite Charms:
   - None
 ---
-As the wielder fires Sirrush, a breeze draws fresh grains of firedust from her ammunition pouch into its barrel.
+As the wielder fires [[Sirrush]], a breeze draws fresh grains of firedust from her ammunition pouch into its barrel.
 Activating this Evocation reloads the weapon without an action.

 ## Special activation rules

-Unless the Exalt is dissonant with jade, she unlocks this Evocation for no experience cost when she first attunes to Sirrush.
+Unless the Exalt is dissonant with jade, she unlocks this Evocation for no experience cost when she first attunes to [[Sirrush]].